 Visiting out of season also has its charms.
 Most pensions and restaurants during these months will be open upon reservation.
 Enjoy the privilege of freshly prepared local delicacies and having the run of the whole site all to yourselves.

 A visit to Kekova is unique.
-Where you stand one year will be subtly different the next, due to the ongoing and invisible tectonic shifts under your feet.
+Where you stand one year will be subtly different the next.
+This is due to the ongoing and invisible tectonic shifts under your feet.
 With a balance of historical and geographical wonders, Kekova and its Sunken City are an unmissable experience.
 The island is a place where sinking sights never equal sinking spirits.

 At Kalkan Holiday Property, we can help you plan your visit to Kekova, from transport, boat trips, accommodation and restaurant recommendations.
 We will share our local knowledge and years of expertise with you, ensuring that your Kekovan experience is happy, memorable and tailored to you.